 I explain my choices below in more detail.

 Beefeater has a spicy and fruity aroma.
 The nose for me is classic London Dry, with plenty of juniper, plus a little citrus peel.
-The juniper dominates the palate initially, but then comes the warming spiciness.
-There's freshly ground coriander and a hint of licorice.
+The juniper dominates the palate initially but then comes the warming spiciness.
+There is freshly ground coriander and a hint of licorice.
 The finish is medium length with juniper, coriander, and lemon zest.

 Another classic gin, and possibly my favorite out of the old school dry gins, Tanqueray was originally distilled on Vine Street in the Bloomsbury district of London by Charles Tanqueray, using a recipe he'd developed himself in 1838 or quite possibly earlier, nobody knows for certain.
 During WWII the Tanqueray distillery was severely damaged by German bombing and the sole surviving still, known as "Old Tom", was moved to Scotland.

 As far as botanicals go, Tanqueray is very minimal, just juniper, coriander seed, angelica root and liquorice are thought to be used.
 I find the nose to be nearly all juniper with a little lemon oil and faint hints of coriander and cardamom.
 The palate retains the juniper but with more spice.
 The finish features even more juniper with hints of ginger and pepper.

 While technically Bombay Sapphire is very much a London dry gin, it is made differently to most others, using a procedure known as vapor infusion which creates a subtle, floral taste.
 Gin fans are generally divided between those who love it and those who don't.

 The brand was founded in 1987 and uses a recipe of ten ingredients for flavor: lemon peel, almond, licorice, juniper berries, coriander, cubeb, orris root, angelica, cassia, and grains of paradise.